West Virginia Department of Environmental Protection

 In the 1996 legislative session, the Office of Environmental Remediation was formed under the Voluntary Remediation and Redevelopment Act.
 It was created to clean up and put to use contaminated industrial sites in the state.

 During the 1999 legislative session, the Office of Explosives and Blasting was established to promote the protection of citizens and their property by enforcing the blasting laws pursuant to surface mining.

-While still adapting to meet its consolidated responsibilities, the DEP was organized into 12 major organizational unites.
+While still adapting to meet its consolidated responsibilities, the DEP was organized into 12 major organizational units.
 They were:

-In the 2001 legislative session, DEP’s structure was further changed.
-The agency was elevated to a Cabinet-level agency, which led to the director being elevated to Cabinet Secretary.
+In the 2001 legislative session, the DEP’s structure was further changed.
+It was elevated to a cabinet-level agency, which led to the director being elevated to cabinet secretary.
 Thus, the Division of Environmental Protection became the Department of Environmental Protection.

 The Office of Waste Management and Office of Environmental Remediation were combined into the Division of Waste Management.